mirskytech/ansible-role-manager/docs/source/index.rst

 ..
-MirskUtils documentation master file, created by sphinx-quickstart on Thu Jan 30 08:20:20 2014.
+AnsibleRoleManager documentation master file, created by sphinx-quickstart on Thu Jan 30 08:20:20 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.